Three ways that businesses can support LGBT+ people after Pride Month

 The first Pride was a protest.
 So what was being protested?

-Look through the history of how LGBT+ people were treated in the past.
+Look through the history of how LGBT+ people were treated.
 Then look how they’re treated now, globally.
-If you’re not sure where to start, look online for LGBT+ inclusive and supportive organisations.
+If you’re not sure where to start, look online for LGBT+ inclusive and supportive organizations.

 In 2019, LGBT adults globally held a combined buying power of approximately $3.9 trillion.